OSSEC HIDS Content Pack

 Log Collection and Delivery

 This pack was designed to use the Elastic Filebeat agent for log delivery.
-You can configure this agent using the Graylog Sidecar.
+This can be configured easily using the Graylog Sidecar.
 The collection of OSSEC logs should be performed from the manager and all agents.

-This configuration requires that the account used to run the Graylog Sidecar/Filebeat agent has the necessary permissions to access the OSSEC log files.
-When running Sidecar/Filebeat with a non-root service account, you must grant that service account access to the log files.
+This configuration requires that the account used to run the Graylog Sidecar/Filebeat agent have the necessary permissions to access the OSSEC log files.
+When running Sidecar/Filebeat with a non-root service account it will be necessary to grant that service account account access to the log files.

 The OSSEC manager must be configured to generate JSON-formatted alerts.